Exorcist Vengeance (2022) Review

-As Exorcist Vengeance opens A woman lays bleeding in the street as Father Jozsef (Robert Bronzi, The Gardener, Escape from Death Block 13) performs her Last Rites before barking at the onlookers “Which way did he go?” and chasing down the criminal responsible and shooting him even after he’s on the ground, thereby justifying the “Death Wish meets The Exorcist” line in the film’s press release.
+As Exorcist Vengeance opens A woman lies bleeding in the street as Father Jozsef (Robert Bronzi, The Gardener, Escape from Death Block 13) performs her Last Rites before barking at the onlookers “Which way did he go?” and chasing down the criminal responsible and shooting him even after he’s on the ground, thereby justifying the “Death Wish meets The Exorcist” line in the film’s press release.

 Meanwhile, a wealthy old woman Agnes (Elizabeth McNally) starts talking in the voice of the possessed before slitting her throat with a letter opener, something that looks like smoke passing from her to her servant Magda (Anna Liddell, Deadly Waters) as she dies.
 And it isn’t long before Magda is talking in the same voice and attacking Edna’s granddaughter Rebecca (Sarah Alexandra Marks, Spider in the Attic, Help).